oemof/tespy/docs/tutorials/pygmo_optimization.rst

 .. attention::

-    The sense of optimization is always minimization, therefore you need to define your objective functions in the appropriate way: We return the reciprocal value of the efficiency for this reason.
+    The sense of optimization is minimization by default.
+We can change the sense for each of the objectives we pass to the :code:`OptimizationProblem` class by passing a list with :code:`True` or :code:`False` for each inidivual objective **in identical order as the objectives** using the :code:`minimize` argument.
+In this example we only use a single objective, so there is not too much, that can go wrong.

 We also have to make sure, only the results of physically feasible solutions are returned.
 In case we have infeasible solutions, we can simply return